 the health and well-being of all students, faculty, staff, vendors, volunteers and

-to purchase and consume.
+for adults to purchase and consume.

 Will it be OK to use smokeless tobacco, such as chew?